srenevey/satops/README.md

 ### Geomagnetic Model

-The International Geomagnetic Reference Field (IGRF) is used to model the Earth magnetic field.
-The text file containing the coefficients can be downloaded [here](https://www.ngdc.noaa.gov/IAGA/vmod/igrf.html) and should be placed in the *assets* folder alongside the other models.
-The IGRF-13 version is provided in this repository.
+The 13th generation International Geomagnetic Reference Field (IGRF-13) is used to model the Earth magnetic field.
+The spherical harmonic coefficients are provided in the file located in *assets*.

 ## Compilation